Alessandro-Mosconi/ing-sw-2022-mercurio-miranda-mosconi/deliveries/Communication Protocol.md

 | INVALID_ACTION | action not correctly initialized
 | WRONG_ACTION | action can't be performed now
 | WRONG_PLAYER | not their turn
+| NOT_ENOUGH_MONEY? | trying to buy a CharacterCard, but with not enough money